I Just Called to Say I Love You: Music video

 A music video of the song has Wonder, during a concert, singing into a telephone receiver while seated at a piano.
 By the end of the song, he and the audience are standing and swaying to the music.
 The video features concert footage recorded in Rotterdam Ahoy, in the Netherlands, on August 10, 1984.

+Cover versions

+The song was covered by John Prine, among many others.